painterspirit/pagarme-js/README.md

 ## Contributing

 Community contributions are essential for keeping this library great.
-We simply can't access the huge number of platforms and myriad configurations for running it, so if you find any problems, feel free to open an issue.
+We simply can't access the huge number of platforms and the myriad of configurations for running it, so if you find any problems, feel free to open an issue.

 Be sure to provide at least the following information on the issue: